 What is safeguarding?

-- physical – use of force, and any action which results in pain or injury
+- physical – being hit, slapped, kicked, pinched or any action which results in pain or injury

 - sexual – direct or indirect involvement in sexual activity without consent

 - organisational – such as neglect and poor professional practice in a hospital, care home or in a person’s own home

 - discriminatory – hate crime or any form of harassment because of race, gender, sexuality, age, disability, or religion

 - modern slavery – includes sexual exploitation, domestic servitude and forced labour, drugs trade, benefit fraud, slavery and forced marriage

 - domestic abuse – one or more incidents of controlling, coercive or threatening behaviour, violence or abuse.
 It's often by a partner, ex-partner or family member.